hitz-zentroa/latxa/README.md

 # Training

-Code for training models on the Leonardo cluster.
-This uses GPT-Neox and Megatron for more efficient training.
+Code for training models on the [CINECA HPC Leonardo](https://wiki.u-gov.it/confluence/display/SCAIUS/UG3.2%3A+LEONARDO+UserGuide) cluster using [GPT-Neox](https://github.com/EleutherAI/gpt-neox).
+If you train on another cluster you will need to update some settings.
+Check the GPT-Neox documentation if you have any doubts.

+The training process is divided into several steps: loading the required modules, creating a virtual environment, installing GPT-Neox, downloading the Llama models, converting the checkpoints, downloading the data, preprocessing the data, defining the training configs, setting up wandb, running the training, and converting the Neox checkpoints to HF.

-## Install GPT-Neox
+## Load Modules

 Install modules needed for GPT-Neox.
 You can add this to `.bashrc` so that modules are loaded automatically: